-

 Step 3.
 Drive To The Fuel Station

-Drivers without a smartphone can find all the information they require on the fuelService website and then use the telephone service instead.
+Drivers without a smartphone can find all the information they require to use the service on the fuelService website.

 FuelService was created by a frustrated disabled driver, Niall El-Assaad, who wanted to find a more efficient and effective way to refuel his car.